anupam-tiwari/anupam-tiwari/README.md

 - 👋 Hi, I’m Anupam Tiwari but you can call me AP
 - 👀 love contributing!
+- 💁 Working at BlackRock FFI team
-- 🌱 I’m currently a CS Grad student at NYU
+- 🌱 I’m a CE Grad student at NYU
 - 💞️ I’m always looking to collaborate on any interesting projects, ideas etc
 - 📫 How to reach me email: appleanupam@gmail.com work: ast9885@nyu.edu linkedIn: https://www.linkedin.com/in/anupam-tiwari/